-The four parts of the research assignment are:
+The five parts of the research assignment are:

-- Part I: Brainstorm: Write on a topic about which you feel some passion; explore why you feel so strongly about it, what you know about it, and what questions you have about it. - Part II: Introduction and thesis statement - Part III: Full Sentence Outline.
-To help you structure and organize your essay, you will create an outline that shows how you plan to build and support your argument.
+Part I: Brainstorm: Write on a topic about which you feel some passion; explore why you feel so strongly about it, what you know about it, and what questions you have about it.

+Part II: Introduction and thesis statement

+- Part III: Full Sentence Outline.
+To help you structure and organize your essay, you will create an outline that shows how you plan to build your argument.
 The format may look like this: - a.
-Introduction of a subject or problem (if applicable, a definition or background may be useful) - b.
-Presentation of facts, explaining what the claim is, what the key issues are, and in what order the subject will be treated. - c.
-Proposal of detailed support for the claim, using both logical reasoning and factual evidence.
-In distinctive paragraphs mention the 3-4 different sources you'll cite (peer-reviewed books, and articles as primary sources, supplemented by reputable newspapers and magazines) and an explanation of how you plan to integrate the research into the essay. - d.
-Acknowledge and refute opposing claims and evidence - e.
-Summarize the case and, if pertinent, move the audience to action.

-Part IV: Revised final draft and works cited page
+Introduction of a subject or problem (a definition or background may be useful) - b.
+Presentation of the facts of the case, explaining what the claim is, what the key issues are, and in what order the subject will be treated. - c.
+Proposal of detailed support for the claim, using both logical reasoning and factual evidence. - d.
+Acknowledgment and rebuttal of opposing claims and evidence - e.
+Summary of the case and, if pertinent, a call to action. - Part IV: Annotated bibliography: In distinctive paragraphs mention the 3-4 different sources you'll cite (peer-reviewed books, and articles as primary sources, supplemented by reputable newspapers and magazines) and an explanation of how you plan to integrate the research into the essay. - Part V: Revised final draft and works cited page

-Portfolio due Monday, 12/11 [Save all work done in this class for further use.]
+• Portfolio [Save all work done in this class for further use.]

-To complete the course, you must submit a portfolio where you reflect on the work you have produced in English 1B during the semester and throughout your college career.
-Include the critical essay, the research paper and the drafts with my comments as evidence of the revising and editing you have made during the writing process.
+To complete the course, you must submit an Eportfolio where you reflect on the work you have produced in English 1B during the semester and throughout your college career.
+You may consider the critical essay, the research paper and the drafts with my comments as evidence of the revising and editing you have made during the writing process.
 Then, write a 500-600 word, double-spaced essay (self-reflection essay) in which you argue that your work in the class has helped you to understand and/or achieve the course program learning goals (GELO).
-All work that you reference should be included in an appendix.
+All work that you reference should be included in the appendix of evidence.